azagniotov/stubby4j/README.md

    Trusting _any_ certificate allows the ease of testing when using `stubby4j`.
 The provided _trust all_ `X509TrustManager`
    allows web clients that send their client certificates as part of TLS handshake to connect to `stubby4j` over SSL/TLS.

+#### Client-side TLS configuration

 If a web client configures its own `SSLSocketFactory`, then the client must also configure its own trust manager.
 This trust manager must be a _trust all_ manager.
 Otherwise, it is not going to be possible for the client to validate `stubby4j`'s default self-signed certificate (which is going to be presented to the client by `stubby4j`) against the client's own trust-store containing a list of trusted CA certificates.
 Please note, trusting _any_ certificate is very insecure and should not be used in production environments.

-   If you __do not want__ to configure a _trust all_ manager, as an alternative, you can download and save the self-signed certificate from the server and load it to the trust-store of your client when building `SSLContext`.
-Please see the following [functional test for the example](https://github.com/azagniotov/stubby4j/blob/b7192b91df719fb8f188f84a751e400a02df29d7/src/functional-test/java/io/github/azagniotov/stubby4j/StubsPortalTlsProtocolTests.java#L205-L233) and explanation.
+If you __do not want__ to configure a _trust all_ manager, as an alternative it is possible to configure your client to trust `stubby4j`'s default self-signed certificate.
+In order to do so, you need to download and save the self-signed certificate from the server and load it to the trust-store of your client when building `SSLContext`.
+Please see the following [code of a functional test](https://github.com/azagniotov/stubby4j/blob/b7192b91df719fb8f188f84a751e400a02df29d7/src/functional-test/java/io/github/azagniotov/stubby4j/StubsPortalTlsProtocolTests.java#L205-L233) for the openssl commands & Java code examples.

 #### Supplying your own keystore/certificate